-After a house fire, you may be asking yourself, “What can I salvage?”
+After a house fire, you may be asking yourself, “What is Salvageable After a House Fire?”
 You may wonder if you can save certain items.
 The good news is that if they aren’t completely destroyed, they can be cleaned and disinfected.
 Here are a few items you can salvage.

 Items that can be salvaged after a house fire